Hello, fellow emotional eater,

 Age 55 +: We are heading into our golden years.
 If we have heaps of health symptoms or diseases, they have become our new normal.
 If you haven’t had any health issues up until now, and your body begins gaining weight, I see many people feeling powerless because of it.
 They haven’t had to intimately get to know their body yet, and their body is ready to be considered.

 What to do NOW?

-Mastering your mind is key: Have you taken the quiz to discover which type of Feeling Eater you are?
+Mastering your mind is key: Have you taken the quiz to discover what Food Relationship Type you are?
 If so, awesome, this first step will help you begin to understand your inner dialogue.
 Head here to take the quiz

-Here is how each FEELING EATER type responds NOW from their past conditioning:
+Here is how each Food Relationship Type responds NOW from their past conditioning:

 The COMFORT•er: Knowing that you cope with food and use it as comfort is a great step toward liberating yourself.
 Food is a friend to you and may have been there for you when no one else was.
 Maybe you were a latch key kid or someone close to you died and you didn’t get the chance to properly grieve.
 Instead of judging yourself when you grab food for comfort, you acknowledge this feeling first, then choose what is best for you.
 And I bet that the extreme feeling of needing food for comfort will lighten as you feel those trapped feelings.